laravel/nova-docs/4.0/resources/fields.md

 Text::make('Name', 'name_column'),
 ```

-You can also define JSON, `ArrayObject` or array casted attribute using the `->` operator, for example:
+If the field has a JSON, `ArrayObject`, or array cast assigned to it, you may use the `->` operator to specify nested properties within the field:

 ```php
 Timezone::make('User Timezone', 'settings->timezone'),